 - If you can take someone with you on the floor, even if they are not a "real" coach, do it.
 That will help with moral support and equipment logistics.
 The person will have to register with the organization to have access to the floor.
 If they can’t come on the floor, even having them in the arena should be super helpful.

 - Finally, my suggestion is to try to think of it as just one meet in a series of many.
 That helps to take some of the pressure off.
 It's just a chance for you to go out there, have fun, and perform what you have been training!
 Don’t blow it too far out of proportion.

-Need help getting started?
+Need help getting started getting read for your first meet as an adult gymnast with USAG or another organization?
 Check out our One-Stop Guide to Competing as an Adult Gymnast.